-Figure 1: Flow around a circular cylinder at Reynolds 20000 : viscosity ratio for the VMS-WALE.
+Fig. 1 Flow around a circular cylinder at Reynolds 20000: viscosity ratio for the VMS-WALE.

 The impact of these differences in SGS viscosity is investigated in terms of flow bulk parameters and statistics.
 For all simulations, statistics are computed by averaging in the spanwise homogeneous direction and in time for 30 vortex shedding cycles.
 The main bulk coefficients are summarized in Table 1.
-They are compared with the experimental results of [14] and [1] and the review in [22].
-As for simulations we recall the LES results of [2], obtained with 2.3 million of cells, and of [26].
+They are compared with the experimental results of [20] and [21] and with the data of the review in [22].
+As for simulations we recall the LES results of [19], obtained with 2.3 million of cells, and of [18].
 From this table, it appears that, except for the Smagorinsky SGS model within the LES approach, the bulk coefficients are in overall good agreement with the available numerical and experimental data.
-The maximum value of the turbulence intensity for all the simulations carried out is underestimated compared to to the experimental value.
-This is however not surprising, since as shown also in Figures 1 and 2, the contribution of the SGS model is significant in the very near wake region (x/D < 2), which is not taken into account in the computation of the resolved turbulence intensity.
-From this table, it also appears that the impact of the dynamic procedure within the VMS-LES approach is rather small, and less important than with the LES approach.
-This can be explained by the fact that in the VMS-LES approach the SGS viscosity only acts on the smallest resolved scales, while this viscosity applies on all the resolved scales in classical LES.
-This observation is also confirmed by the mean pressure coefficient distribution at the cylinder, as shown in Figure 3 and 4.
+The maximum value of the turbulence intensity